Renewable Energy In Switzerland: What You Should Know

 - As of 2020, the per capita energy consumption in Switzerland was 34,597kWh.
 Unlike in 2015, when its electricity consumption ranked above France, Germany and the Netherlands, this figure puts Switzerland below them— with France at 37,041kWh, Germany at 40,153kWh, and the Netherlands at 54,673kWh.

 The Energy Strategy 2050 emphasises 'increased energy savings (energy efficiency), the expansion of hydropower and new renewable energies, and, if necessary, on fossil-fuel-based electricity production.

 The system Kostendeckende Einspeisevergütung (KEV), which is the feed-in tariff (FIT) and its predecessor, the Mehrkostenfinanzierung (MKF), as well as specified targets, are the key instigators for market demand in renewable energy.
 Even though the budget made available has been rather limited compared to market demand.

 The institutional framework in Switzerland, which supports renewable energy, has developed to grow continually without major hitches.
-With support from the SwissEnergy programme, this process has brought together myriad stakeholders, promoted innovative ideas, providing pertinent information, pushed market deployments and supported collaboration across different sectors.
+With support from the SwissEnergy programme, this process has brought together myriad stakeholders, promoted innovative ideas, provided pertinent information, pushed market deployments, and supported collaboration across different sectors.

-  The government implemented a set of measures due to The Energy Efficiency and Renewable Action Plans of 2008 to improve renewable energy technologies’ market conditions.
+Recently, the government implemented measures to improve renewable energy technologies' market conditions.
 These measures included: